 #1 Commit To One Small Change

 After a holiday season full of eating, we’re ready for a reset.
-While a new year symbolizes a fresh start, getting back on track with healthy eating doesn’t mean you have to go from zero to one hundred.
-Before you take your fitness resolution to the extreme (yes, we’re talking about that week-long juice fast you’ve been contemplating) consider committing to one small change!
+But, getting back on track with healthy eating doesn’t mean we have to take our resolutions to the extreme.
+So, rather than going from indulgence to deprivation, let’s kick this year off with a healthy mindset and start by committing to one small change!

 #3 Prioritize Daily Movement